 Mark has numerous recordings and compositions to his credit.
 His awards and achievements include the Golden Didgeridoo at the Tamworth Country Music Festival.

-He has recently performed at Four Winds Festival (NSW), the Australian Chamber Orchestra2’s Reef Tour, the Canberra Symphony Orchestra, The Black Arm Band, with the Philip Glass Ensemble at the Arts Centre (Victoria) and featured performer at Oz Fest (India and Nepal).
+Recent engagements include the Port Fairy Folk Festival, Nuit des Virtuose Festival (La Reunion), Queensland Theatre Company's Mother Courage, Four Winds Festival (NSW), the Australian Chamber Orchestra’s Reef Tour, the Canberra Symphony Orchestra, The Black Arm Band, with the Philip Glass Ensemble at the Arts Centre (Victoria) and Mark was a featured performer at Oz Fest (India and Nepal).

 Yamatji Man ...walking in two worlds in partnership with composer Romano Crivici - a seven piece multi media concert for presentation 2013/14 http://vimeo.com/53483283